-&lt;sup>5 Art.
+5 Art.
 109(2) FR and 165(1) IR

 - Contributions in kind (i.e. contributions for which no financial flow can be traced in the written accounts like unpaid charity work by a private individual or corporate body, etc.) cannot be accepted. - Signed letters of commitment from the applicant organisation and/or other sources must be provided stating the precise amount of each financial (cash) contribution to the budget.
-If other institutions or organisations (partners) are involved in carrying out the project, the letter of commitment/partnership, form each of the partners, should also provide the name, address and person responsible and explain the nature of their involvement. - An external audit report of the previous accounts of the applicant organisation produced by an approved external auditor must be provided for grant applications where the cost to be financed exceeds EUR 500.000.
-No audit report is required from public bodies or international organisations.
-The report must certify the accounts for the last financial year available. - The partial or total withholding by the applicant of any information that may have an impact on the Commission's final decision concerning the application will entail the automatic disqualification of the application or, if discovered at a later stage, will entitle the Commission to impose financial and administrative penalties.
+If other institutions or organisations (partners) are involved in carrying out the project, the letter of commitment/partnership, from each of the partners, should also provide the name, address and person responsible and explain the nature of their involvement as well as, where applicable, their financial contribution in cash. - Costs incurred by partners will be eligible in the same way as those incurred by the beneficiary.